Johns-Costa/pool-booking/README.md

 1. **Class**

-Created in order to be able to make new classes available
+Created in order for staff members to be able to make new classes available a delete obsolete ones

 | Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |